1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 cross iconHoly Roman Empire

-The Holy Roman Empire continued to decline in power and influence during the Renaissance.
-The Turks captured Constantinople in 1453, the capital and stronghold of the eastern region of the Holy Roman Empire.
-Thus, the Empire lost its ties with antiquity and was severed in half.
-The remaining territory was a mere shadow of its former self: Germany, Austria and parts of the Netherlands.
+The Holy Roman Empire’s decline accelerated during the Renaissance.
+The Turks captured Constantinople in 1453, the capital of the eastern region of the Empire.
+This severed the Empire’s ties with antiquity and reduced it to a mere shadow of its former self: Germany, Austria, and parts of the Netherlands.

 Luther and Family | G. Spangenberg 1828-91 | Museum der bildenden Künste